Module 10: Bridge to GitOps — The Infrastructure Source

 apiVersion: kustomize.config.k8s.io/v1beta1kind: Kustomizationresources: - ../../basepatches: - path: patch-env.yamlTask 4: Create the Production Overlay

-Section titled “Task 4: Create the Production Overlay”Production requires high availability.
-In the catalog-api/overlays/prod directory, create a patch file that increases the replicas to 3 and sets a CPU limit of 500m.
-Create the corresponding kustomization.yaml to apply this patch.
+Section titled “Task 4: Create the Production Overlay”Production requires high availability and a basic CPU limit.
+In catalog-api/overlays/prod, create a patch that increases replicas to 3 and sets a CPU limit of 500m, then create the corresponding kustomization.yaml to apply that patch.

 Solution